walmartlabs/concord-website/training/includes/concord-1-beginner-1-intro.md

 ## Training Overview

 - Learn about workflow orchestration
-- Introduction to Conconrd
+- Introduction to Concord
-- Know how to use Concord console
+- Know how to use Concord Console
 - Develop Concord flows
+- Concord use cases with Ansible, CI/CD and more

 ## Exclusions